Sake 101 — Tokyo Sake Tasting

 Q. How do you judge a good sake?
 Is there a vocabulary for sake as with wine?

 A. Let your own palate be the guide!
 It’s basically the same as tasting wine.
-Traditionally, people describe the flavour profile of a sake in terms of five attributes: sweetness, acidity, dryness, astringency (kind of akin to the sensation from tannins in wine), and umami, the rich flavor of deliciousness found in foods like cheese, tomatoes, and mushrooms.
+Traditionally, people describe the flavour profile of in terms of five attributes: sweetness, acidity, dryness, astringency (kind of akin to the sensation from tannins in wine), and umami, the rich flavor of deliciousness found in foods like cheese, tomatoes, and mushrooms.
 Unlike in wine, length in the finish is usually not considered a desirable quality.
-There are loads of expressions in Japanese to describe sake’s other characteristics, but there is really no right or wrong way to talk about sake!
+There are loads of expressions in Japanese to describe other characteristics, but there is really no right or wrong way to talk about sake!

 Q. When should we drink sake and can it be matched with food in the way we pair wine and food?